mikechau/react-primer-draft/README.md

 >
 >  pass null instead, unless you're not using `React.createClass()` but `class extends React.Component`, in which case methods are not auto bound

-`this` can be passed to preserve the `context`, or we can pass `null`, if it is not necessary.
-In this case, since we are using `React.createClass`, `React` will `autobind` for us, so we can just pass `null` and the arguments we want to pass.
+`this` can be passed to preserve the current context, or we can pass `null` if it is not necessary.
+In this case, since we are using `React.createClass`, React will *autobind* the method for us so we can just pass `null` and whatever arguments we want applied.

 Read more: [Currying](http://javascriptissexy.com/javascript-apply-call-and-bind-methods-are-essential-for-javascript-professionals/)